 Will I be able to view the body after an autopsy?
 Of course.
 The autopsy is a surgical procedure and does not maim the body.
 Extreme care and respect is taken with the body so as not to interfere with the viewing process.
 NAS staff consults with the Funeral Director at the funeral home to make sure the family is not affected at a viewing.

 How long does it take to get a report?
 NAS will contact the person giving the consent for the autopsy with preliminary results right after the autopsy.
-A complete report will be mailed to the client family members within thirty days after the autopsy.
+A complete report will be mailed to the client family members within sixty days after the autopsy.
 If special tests have to be conducted, it could take longer for a completed report.
 Brain analysis usually takes approximately four to six weeks to complete.

 What about conducting an investigation beyond the autopsy?
 NAS is a division of Emphasis Technography, a licensed Private Investigation Agency.
 Complete investigation of accidental, wrongful, criminal, medical misadventure, suicide, work-place, or other deaths is available from Emphasis Technography.
 Click here to view an overview of available investigative services.

 Copyright © 1997/1999, 2020 - Emphasis Technography, Ltd. All rights reserved.